The Climbing Shoe Rubber Comparison

 This marked a huge step forward in climbing shoe construction.
 In fact, the shoe was so revolutionary that the climbers reported jumping an entire grade after using them.

-That said, all rubber compounds comes in varying levels of stiffness.
+That said, all rubber compounds come in varying levels of stiffness.
 Both soft and stiff rubber have their benefits and downfalls which ultimately have an impact on your climbing.

 The pros know this, that’s why Adam Ondra climbed Silence (the world’s first 9c) using both the La Sportiva Miura and Solution.